Major third interval

 A major third with C to E on the keyboard.

-To being able to distinguish this interval by ear, a good idea is to think about a familiar song which two starting notes are matching the interval.
+To recognize this interval by ear, a good idea is to think of a familiar song whose two starting notes are matching the interval.
 An ascending example is "When the Saints Go Marching In" (C-E).

-This interval is rare in scales and known as a quadra step.
+This interval is rare in the context of a scale formula and is known as a quadra step.
 It can be found in some exotic scales such as the Balinese and Chinese.

-The major third has on the other hand a key role in chords.
+The major third plays a crucial role in chord construction.
 It is the third that decides if a chord has a major or minor quality.
 Chords with a major third interval between the first and second notes are in general major chords.
 For example, C consisting of the notes C, E, G and Cmaj7 consisting of the notes C, E, G, B.

 Major thirds result in a pleasant sound and are often part of the harmonic in compositions.
 Below is a simple example with only major thirds intervals (some are inverted):